 Open 4 Funding – The business support funding website with the ability to specify and tailor your search ranging from grants, funds, competitions, prizes even community and social enterprise.

-Business Loans and Funding administered by Kent County Council can include loans and funding for innovation, growth, green initiatives, employment, apprenticeships and empty property.
+Business Loans and Funding in Kent administered by Kent County Council which include loans and funding for innovation, growth, green initiatives, employment, apprenticeships and empty property.
 Some funding will be specific to local districts across Kent, register your interest on the page to be kept updated.

 Business Support Helpline A highly flexible service with impartial expert advisers available 9am-6pm everyday during the week with flexibility to get in touch with them however you please.
 Give them a call, use web chat or even get in touch via social media.
 They can answer your business questions to support you and your business, whether you’re starting up or already a small business based in England.